Andy Hopper

 Sir Andrew Hopper (born 9 May 1953) is a British-Polish computer technologist and entrepreneur.
-He is Chairman of lowRISC CIC, a Commissioner of the Royal Commission for the Exhibition of 1851, former Treasurer and Vice-President of the Royal Society, Professor Emeritus of Computer Technology at the University of Cambridge, an Honorary Fellow of Trinity Hall, Cambridge and Corpus Christi College, Cambridge.
+He is a founding partner at Cambridge AI Venture Partners and since 2025 has been chairman of CommonAI Community Interest Company and CommonAI Compute Ltd. He is also commissioner of the Royal Commission for the Exhibition of 1851, former treasurer and vice-president of the Royal Society, professor emeritus of computer technology at the University of Cambridge, an honorary fellow of Trinity Hall, Cambridge and Corpus Christi College, Cambridge.

 Education

 Hopper was educated at Quintin Kynaston School in London after which he went to study for a Bachelor of Science degree at Swansea University before going to the University of Cambridge Computer Laboratory and Trinity Hall, Cambridge in 1974 for postgraduate work.
 Hopper was awarded his PhD in 1978 for research into local area computer communications networks supervised by David Wheeler.

 Research and career

 Hopper's PhD, completed in 1977 was in the field of communications networks, and he worked with Maurice Wilkes on the creation of the Cambridge Ring and its successors.

 Hopper's interests include computer networks, multimedia systems, Virtual Network Computing, sentient computing and ubiquitous data.
 His most cited paper describes the indoor location system called the Active Badge.
 He has contributed to a discussion of the privacy challenges relating to surveillance.
 He is a proponent of Digital Commons industrial and societal infrastructure.

 After more than 20 years at Cambridge University Computer Laboratory, Hopper was elected Chair of Communications Engineering at Cambridge University Engineering Department in 1997.
-He returned to the Computer Laboratory as Professor of Computer Technology and Head of Department in 2004.
+He returned to the Computer Laboratory as Professor of Computer Technology and Head of department in 2004.

 Hopper's research under the title Computing for the Future of the Planet examines the uses of computers, data and AI for assuring the sustainability of the planet.

 Hopper has supervised approximately fifty PhD students.
 An annual PhD studentship has been named after him.